-After the Processor has received and verified all of your application documentation, he or she will send your file to Underwriting.
+After the Processor has received and verified your application and any accompanying documents, he or she will send your file to Underwriting.
 The Underwriter’s role is to make sure that your loan application and associated documentation meets the guidelines of the appropriate agency, or end investor (Fannie Mae, FHA, etc.).
-He or she also protects the company from making a loan that would be a poor credit risk in the event that your application is not documented properly or does not satisfy the requirements.
+He or she also helps protect the company from making a loan that would be a poor credit risk in the event that your application is not documented properly or does not satisfy the requirements.

 After review, the Underwriter will issue his or her decision regarding your loan.
 If more information is needed to move forward, your Underwriter may approve it with conditions—or additional documents and/or explanation.
 When all documentation is received and all conditions are met, the Underwriter sends your approved loan to the Closing Department.

-Pamela Bates, National Underwriting Manager at Castle & Cooke Mortgage, points out three things that your Underwriter wants you to know:
+Pamela Bates, Senior Underwriter at Castle & Cooke Mortgage, points out three things that your Underwriter wants you to know:

 1. Be prepared for your Loan Officer to ask you for more information after your file has been through Underwriting.

-Throughout the mortgage process, you will be providing your lender with a lot of documents.
+Throughout the mortgage process, you may be providing your lender with a lot of documents.
 Just because your loan has made it to Underwriting, does not mean you won’t be asked to provide even more.
-Each loan program has slightly different requirements that can change at any time and your loan cannot move forward until all of the required information has been received by your lender.
+Each loan program has slightly different requirements that may change at any time and your loan typically cannot move forward until all of the required information has been received by your lender.

 2. When an Underwriter puts a condition on a file, it’s not to be mean!